 - Any references to "corn fed" when talking about our women will get your butt kicked...by our women.

 - Don't make fun of that slope-shouldered farm boy.
 He did more work before breakfast than you'll do all week at the gym.
 How'd you like to go home and tell your momma you got your butt kicked by a guy in bib overalls?

 - Go ahead and bring your $600 Orvis Fly Rod.
 Don't cry to us if a flathead breaks it off at the handle.
 We have a name for those little 13-inch trout you fish for...bait.

 - Pull your pants up.
 You look like an idiot.

-- If that cell phone rings while a bunch of mallards are making their final approach, we will shoot it.
+- If that cell phone rings while a bunch of mallards are making their final approach, we will shoot it out of your hand.
 You might hope you don't have it up to your ear at the time.

 - The Jayhawks and the Wildcats are as important here as the Lakers and the Knicks...and a dang sight more fun to watch.

 - No, there's no "Vegetarian Special" on the menu.
 Order steak.
 Order it rare.
 Or, you can order the Chef's Salad and pick off the two pounds of ham and turkey.
 Yeah, we have sweet tea.
 It comes in a glass with two packets of sugar and a long spoon.

 - You bring coke into my house, it better be brown, wet, and served over ice.

 - So you have a sixty-thousand dollar car.
 We're real impressed.
 We have quarter of a million dollar combines that we only use two weeks a year.